alexbarbato/popcorn/README.md

 If there isn't a provider yet, you'll have to roll your own.
 You'll still get the benefit of working with a standard, so your consumers will have a well documented spec to work with.
-Feel free to contribute any platform-specific providers you come up with!
-Test
+Feel free to contribute any platform-specific providers you come up with! new text

 ## Further Reading